 And that’s a keyword: easy.
 You get on board, unpack once, go to sleep in one destination and wake in another.
 The cruise I’ve just done was on a small ship hopping around the Greek Isles - favourite islands such as Santorini and Mykonos, but also places that are so tucked away the only way to get to them, apart from on a cruise, is by ferry.
 Packing, unpacking, negotiating ferry timetables, waiting in terminals.
 Talk about hard work.

-We loved our Greece cruise so much we booked to go on the Douro River in Portugal.
+We loved our cruise to Greece so much we booked to go on the Douro River in Portugal.
 I’m keeping my fingers crossed I will soon be enjoying another fabulous cruise.
-Wish me luck!”
+Wish me luck.

 - Blue Horizons